richasinghkk/Bookshop-Management-System/README.md

-# Bookshop-Management-System
+Bookshop Management System

 Introduction

-The Bookshop Management System is a C++ console-based application designed to efficiently manage books in a bookstore.
-It allows users to add, display, modify, delete, and purchase books, ensuring smooth book transactions.
-The system maintains a record of books using file handling, ensuring that data is persistent even after the program is closed.
+The Bookshop Management System is a C++ console-based application designed to efficiently manage book inventory in a bookstore.
+It enables users to add, view, modify, delete, and purchase books, ensuring smooth transactions.
+The system utilizes file handling to maintain persistent data, ensuring that book records are retained even after the program is closed.

 Objective

-The main objective of this project is to create a simple yet effective book management system that provides an easy-to-use interface for customers and administrators.
-This system enhances bookshop operations by enabling efficient book tracking, quick modifications, and a seamless purchasing process.
+The primary objective of this project is to develop a user-friendly and efficient book management system that streamlines bookstore operations.
+This system facilitates:

+Efficient book tracking

+Quick modifications

+Seamless purchasing process

 Features

-✔ Add New Books – Users can enter book details, including ID, title, author, and price.
+✅ Add New Books – Users can enter book details, including ID, title, author, and price.
-✔ Display Books – View all available books in a structured format.
+✅ Display Books – View all available books in a structured format.
-✔ Modify Book Details – Update book title, author, or price based on Book ID.
+✅ Modify Book Details – Update title, author, or price based on the Book ID.
-✔ Delete Books – Remove a book from the system using its ID.
+✅ Delete Books – Remove books from the system using their ID.
-✔ Buy Books – Customers can purchase books, removing them from the store's list.
+✅ Purchase Books – Customers can buy books, which are then removed from the store's inventory.
-✔ Persistent Data Storage – Uses file handling to store book records, preventing data loss.
+✅ Persistent Data Storage – Uses file handling to store book records, preventing data loss.

 Technology Used

 Programming Language: C++

-Concepts Used:
+Key Concepts Implemented:

-Object-Oriented Programming (OOP) – Classes, Objects, Encapsulation
+Object-Oriented Programming (OOP): Classes, Objects, Encapsulation

-File Handling – Storing and retrieving book data from files
+File Handling: Storing and retrieving book data from files

-Vectors – Dynamic book storage
+Vectors: Dynamic book storage

-Input/Output Handling – User-friendly interaction
+Input/Output Handling: User-friendly interaction

-Working of the System
+System Workflow

-Main Menu – Users can choose different options (add, modify, display, delete, buy books).
+Main Menu – Users select different options (add, modify, display, delete, or purchase books).

-Adding Books – Enter book details, which are stored in a file.
+Adding Books – Users enter book details, which are stored in a file.

-Displaying Books – List all books in a tabular format.
+Displaying Books – Lists all books in a tabular format.

-Modifying Books – Search for a book by ID and update its details.
+Modifying Books – Allows searching for a book by ID and updating its details.

-Deleting Books – Remove books from the system by ID.
+Deleting Books – Removes a book from the system using its ID.

-Buying Books – Enter Book ID to simulate a purchase and remove it from the list.
+Buying Books – Simulates a purchase by entering the Book ID, removing it from the inventory.

-Exit – Safely close the application.
+Exit – Safely closes the application, ensuring all data remains stored.

+How to Use

+Run the program using a C++ compiler.

+Choose an option from the Main Menu.

+Follow the on-screen instructions to add, modify, delete, or buy books.

+The system automatically updates the file to maintain records.